 As in many other states, Asian DTOs (particularly Vietnamese) are expanding their indoor marijuana grow operations in Pennsylvania.
 Expensive homes in the suburbs are gutted, the windows are covered, the electrical grid is bypassed to conceal the high consumption of electricity and extensive hydroponic systems are installed.
 Hydroponic systems permit several harvests per year, making indoor grows increasingly desirable.

 The ample Philadelphia transportation infrastructure is used to get drugs into the area, using interstates (private vehicles and trucks), package delivery services, airlines, rail and postal service.
 The main channel for north-south trafficking has traditionally been I-95, passing directly through Philadelphia.
 A new pattern is the use of smaller, back roads to get drugs into and out of distribution centers in Pennsylvania, avoiding the law enforcement presence and surveillance of the major interstates.
-After being repackaged for local sale, drugs are distributed to Allentown, Bethlehem, Harrisburg, Pittsburgh, Reading and Easton.
+After being repackaged for local sale, drugs are distributed to Allentown, Bethlehem, Harrisburg, Pittsburgh, Reading, and Easton.

 The Human Toll

-Here’s some of the statistics in brief:
+Here are some of the statistics in brief:

 - In 2007, more than 20,000 people were arrested for drug possession or trafficking